hrishix6/HttpParrot/README.md

    <img style="display:block" src="./public/icons/icon16.png">
   </p>

-- exntension relies on `indexed db` to store data, make sure you have reasonably updated version of chrome.
+- exntension relies on `indexed db` to store data , please use reasonably update browser.

 ## Contributions

-- This is personal project that I am building just for fun and learning, not planning to publish.
+I'm working on this as a personal project purely for the joy of learning, with no intentions of publishing it.
-- If you are still interested in contributing, pick up an issue and send PR.
+If you're still enthusiastic about contributing, feel free to select an issue and submit a pull request."

 ## License